Evidence that enables us to ‘believe in God’ must

 The Christian Church itself, to my mind, is a great place to begin our search.
 If you like, just begin with the article, “God’s presence in the Church” for guidance.

 For starters, the Church helps each of us, in a Bible-based approach, to understand Christianity and our loving God.
-As I continue to state on this website, we need to understand ‘what’ we are trying to believe in, before we go in search of proof.
+As I continually state on this website, we need to understand ‘what’ we are trying to believe in, before we go in search of proof.

-But look, not all of these experiences available in the Church are of that strength.
-It is possible to experience events, that Christians interpret as God engaging with them there in the Church, in a gentler way.
+But look, not all spiritually based experiences available in the Church are of that strength.
+It is possible to experience events, that Christians interpret as God engaging with them there in the Church, in a much gentler way.
 And that occurs in almost any church service … anywhere.
 Once we know ‘how to recognise it‘ of course.

 When it comes to day-to-day life, we can experience there what I also refer to as ‘God’s presence‘.
 Yes, evidence can be recognised there too.
 That is when we willingly engage with him, there in our lives, as the Bible supports.

-Look, there are many, many articles available here to guide you in your search for evidence.
+Look, there are many, many articles available here on this website to guide you in your search for evidence.
 Please see the heading “God in our Lives” in the Menu Bar above.
 Maybe just begin by reading the article, “God’s presence in our lives” for guidance.

 5. ‘APPRAISE’ THE EVIDENCE

-- Firstly, it must be based on our own experiences
+• Firstly, evidence as defined above must be based on our own experiences

 6. ‘APPLY’ THE EVIDENCE

 Let us now look at how we can individually make our own ‘credible’ judgements based on the ‘genuine evidence’ we have gathered.
-That is, does all the evidence we have gathered actually offer proof of God’s presence: his very existence?
-Does it really prove to us that God is real?
+That is, does “all the evidence” we have gathered actually offer proof of God’s presence: his very existence?
+Does it prove to us that God, as a mimimum, seems to be real?
+And importantly are our lives improved as a result of his presence there?

 Let’s discuss what the word “proof”, in this regard, really means for us here.

-Certainly, we each need to gather enough of this evidence to satisfy ourselves that God is truly present in our lives and the Church; he is real.
-Obviously, if the evidence we find is powerful enough, we won’t need as much of it.
+Certainly, we each need to gather enough of this evidence to satisfy ourselves that God is present in our lives and the Church; he is real.
+Obviously, if the evidence we find is powerful enough, we won’t need as much of it to accept that he is.

 Remember the powerful events and experiences, that I mentioned earlier, available in churches within the Pentecostal/ Charismatic ‘movement’.
 Some are ‘palpable’ (yes again, you can feel them).
 Other events there can also truly ‘rattle your cage’.
 No exaggerations!